twigglits/who-aids-prop/markdowndoc/simpact_cyan.md

  15. `YCoord`: Each person is assigned [a geographic location](#geodist), of which this is the y-coordinate.
 Note that this is currently not used in the core Simpact Cyan simulation.
+ 16. `AIDSDeath`: Indicates what the cause of death for this person was.
+Is -1 in case the person is still alive at the end of the simulation, 0 if the person died from non-AIDS related causes, and +1 in case the person's death was caused by AIDS.

 ### Relationship log ###